itsrofly/vite-electron-encoded/README.md

 # Project

-An Electron application with React and TypeScript
+An Electron application with React and TypeScript (Encrypted)

 ## Recommended IDE Setup